Yurik72/ESPHap/README.md

 ```c
  hap_setbase_accessorytype(homekit_accessory_category_lightbulb);
 ```
-The full list of availbale accessory types you can be found in the header file [types.h](https://github.com/Yurik72/ESPHap/blob/master/types.h) (section enum homekit_accessory_category_t).
+The full list of availbale device types you can be found in the header file [types.h](https://github.com/Yurik72/ESPHap/blob/master/types.h) (section enum homekit_accessory_category_t).

-Set base information HostName, Manufacture, Serial number, Model,Firmware version , like this
+Set the base information for your device like hostname, manufacturer, serial number, model, firmware version:
 ```c
   hap_initbase_accessory_service(HOSTNAME,"Yurik72","0","EspHapLed","1.0");
 ```

-Than you need a setup all accessories and their services and characteristic.
-Do not forgot that you already have one base accessory, therefore first we need a setup it.
-For instance for the lighBulb
+Then you need to define asll accessories, the services they provide and the characteristics of these services.
+Do not forgot that you already have one base accessory, therefore you need to define a setup for this one, too.
+For example for a lightbulb you would need
 ```c
   hapservice= hap_add_lightbulb_service("LED",led_callback,(void*)&led_gpio);
 ```
 - "LED" is the name of accessory
-- led_callback is callback function called from the Apple Home app when changes
+- led_callback is the name of the callback function which is called from  Apple Home app whenever a change occurs
-- `(void*)&led_gpio` is callback parameter
+- `(void*)&led_gpio` is the callback parameter

- After that we can add more accessories like this
+ After that you can add more accessories like this
  ```c
  hapservice_motion= hap_add_motion_service_as_accessory(homekit_accessory_category_security_system,"Motion",motion_callback,NULL);
 ```